The Guides and Scouts of Finland

 Suomen Partiolaiset - Finlands Scouter ry (The Guides and Scouts of Finland, GSF) is the national Scouting and Guiding association of Finland.
 Scouting was founded in Finland in 1910 as part of the Russian Empire, registered with the central organization of the tsarist Russian Scout movement Русский Скаут.
 Finnish Scouting was among the charter members of the World Organization of the Scout Movement in 1922.
 Guiding started in 1910 and was among the founding members of the World Association of Girl Guides and Girl Scouts.
 In 1972 the Girl Guide Association and the Boy Scout Association merged and formed Suomen Partiolaiset.
 The association has about 75,000 members.

 In Finland, the Scouting movement was viewed early on as an alternative to the Pioneers communist youth organization, which was active for some time in the Nordic nation.

+History

+The Finnish Scouts and Guides were founded in 1972 when the two separate central Scouting organizations, the Finnish Boy Scouts Association (Suomen Partiopoikajärjestö - Finlands Scoutunion ry, SPJ) and the Finnish Girl Scouts Association (Suomen Partiotyttöjärjestö - Finlands Flickscoutunion ry, SPTJ), merged into a single organization.

+Scouting arrived in Finland in 1910.
+Scouting was banned in Finland during Russian rule between 1911 and 1917, when Governor-General of Finland Franz Albert Seyn issued an order prohibiting the activity, citing its militaristic nature.
+During this time, some scout troops operated secretly.

+In 1917, after Finnish independence, the Finnish Scouting Association (Finlands Scoutförbund) was founded, but disbanded in 1919.
+Soon after, eight different Scouting associations were established in Finland.
+Girls and boys operated separately.
+In the 1920s, Finnish Scouting was organized by the Finnish Boy Scouts Central Committee (Suomen Partiopoikien Keskusvaliokunnan).

+The Finnish Boy Scout Association was founded in 1941.

+The Finnish Girl Scout Association was founded in 1943, when multiple previously independent Girl Scout associations merged.

+The Finnish Scouts and Guides were founded on April 23, 1972, in the ballroom of the Helsinki School of Economics.